Plantastic-ada/Plantastic/frontend/README.md

 Zod is a TypeScript-first validation library.
 Define a schema and parse some data with it.
 You'll get back a strongly typed, validated result. npm install zod

+#**DOM PURIFY**
+DOMPurify is a DOM-only, super-fast, uber-tolerant XSS sanitizer for HTML, MathML and SVG.

 #**RESSOURCES**
 React Router, Vite and JWT Authentication : https://medium.com/@asbedb/react-router-vite-and-jwt-authentication-9abf049c3f32

+Starting with logger in React: https://www.meticulous.ai/blog/getting-started-with-react-logging